 “Some states have early deadlines for state grant eligibility, and some schools may not be able to provide as generous a financial aid offer if the application is late,” says Brad Lindberg, assistant vice president of enrollment and administrative services at Grinnell College in Iowa.
 “Getting organized about the deadlines and the application requirements is truly the first step in any application process.”

 College financial aid officers say that while there are many similarities between how schools award aid, each has its own unique process for processing applications and awarding aid.
 Some schools offer larger financial aid packages than others, just like some institutions charge higher tuition rates compared with other schools.

-Durkle encourages families to ask about each school’s award methodology.
-For example, some schools claim to meet full financial need for the cost of attendance with aid, but those packages may include loans.
-A handful of institutions, including Brown University in Rhode Island and Princeton University in New Jersey, package financial aid awards with no loans regardless of a family’s annual household income.
+For example, although some schools claim to meet full financial need for the cost of attendance with aid, those packages may include loans.
+A handful of institutions, including University of North Carolina–Chapel Hill and Pomona College in California, package financial aid awards with no loans regardless of a family’s household income.